dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ## So what **CAN'T** SSDTTime do

-* **SSDT-PNLF**:
-  * Need to be configured to your system
 * **SSDT-GPI0**:
   * Need to be configured to your system
-* **USBX SSDT**:
-  * This is included on sample SSDTs but SSDTTime only makes the SSDT-EC part, Skylake and newer users can grab a pre-built here: [SSDT-USBX.aml](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/SSDT-USBX.aml)
 * **IMEI SSDT**:
   * If you have either a Sandy bridge CPU with 7 series motherboard or Ivy Bridge with 6 series motherboard, you'll need to either use the prebuilt or manually create it.
-* **RTC0 RANGE SSDT**:
-  If you have X99 or X299, you'll need to configure it to your system

 For users who don't have all the options available to them in SSDTTime, you can follow the "SSDTs: The long way" section.
 You can still use SSDTTime for SSDTs it does support.